Kphad20/Belly-Button-Biodiversity/README.md

 6. Update all of the plots any time that a new sample is selected.
 7. Adapt the Gauge Chart from https://plot.ly/javascript/gauge-charts/ to plot the weekly washing frequency of the individual.
 Ensure the chart is updated whenever a new sample is selected.

-The dashboard will be deployed to GitHub Pages [here] (https://kphad20.github.io/Belly-Button-Biodiversity/).
+The dashboard will be deployed to GitHub Pages [here](https://kphad20.github.io/Belly-Button-Biodiversity/).